SBUplakankus/Bobr_Ltd_Unltd_Greedy_Algorithms/docs/overview.md

 In the Greedy Algorithm, the solution is built part by part.
 The decision to choose the next part is done on the basis that it gives an **immediate benefit**.
 They are commonly used in games as optimisation is key — which is why we chose to feature them in our project.
+Greedy algorithms allow to effectively solve a certain range of optimization tasks.
+However, their application requires careful analysis of the task and structure of the processed data, as a greedy approach does not always guarantee an optimal solution.

 ## :jigsaw: Our Examples
 | :video_game: Problem | :page_facing_up: Description | :zap: Greedy Strategy |